top of page

 How to Prolong the Benefits of a PRP Facelift

-Similarly to recovering from a traditional facelift, sun protection and moisturizing are paramount in helping yourself heal in the days following your PRP facelift.
+Similar to recovering from a traditional facelift, sun protection, and moisturizing are paramount in helping yourself heal in the days following your PRP facelift.